Updated 09/06/21 with new research around gender-coding and listing requirements.

 People won’t read your job ad if it is pages long and it probably breaks 3 or 4 other recommendations on this list if it is overly long.
 Your best hire might be busy, distracted or reading it on a small device.
 Pare it back to the crux of what the role is, communicating in simple, concise language.
 Short job ads are okay, except they probably don’t mention all of the good stuff we recommend in points 5 and 6.

-The ideal job ad is between 300 and 800 words; enough to concisely describe the role without the waffle.
+Shorter posts receive 8.4% more applications - the ideal job ad is between 300 and 800 words; enough to concisely describe the role without the waffle.

 6. Doesn’t talk about team, culture, or what it is like to work there.